-PGLS recently received 50 copies of “A Child’s Garden of Bible Stories” from Memorial Lutheran Church, Houston, Texas, and distributed the same to our nearly 40 students in enrolment.
+PGLS recently received 50 copies of “A Child’s Garden of Bible Stories” from Memorial Lutheran Church and School, Houston, Texas, and distributed the same to our nearly 40 students in enrolment.
 Additional copies serve some children in our congregations.
 The books and sport day awards were presented to the students on the first day of this term.
 We are grateful to God for sustaining the hope of these students and families through the school and for the level of improvement in the learning and morals of our children.

 We will continue to engage the parents and families in faith conversations and seek to connect many seekers in the community with our faith community – Faith Lutheran Church.
 Five new students joined the school community this month, bringing the total number of students to thirty-nine, excluding those who stopped coming because of the pandemic.